ElementoLab/imc/README.md

 # Imaging mass cytometry

-This is a package for processing and  analysis of imaging mass cytometry (IMC) data.
+A package for processing and analysis of imaging mass cytometry (IMC) data.

 It implements image- and channel-wise quality control, quantification of cell intenstity and morphology, cell type discovery through clustering, automated